-My play The Numberless House was given a writer’s public reading in Paris by Moving Parts Theatre Company in 2012, and my second play, Tenebrae, was similarly performed by the same company in 2013, also in Paris.
-The Spider’s House was given a reading at The Pearse Centre in Dublin to invited theatre professionals in 2016.
-My fourth play, Ob Gob, was given a reading to invited professionals at The Abbey Theatre’s Peacock stage in 2017.
-Two other plays, The Threshold of Yellow and Our Lady of the Needles, are at present in progress.
+My play The Numberless House was given a work in progress reading in Paris by Moving Parts Theatre Company in 2012, and my second play, Tenebrae, was similarly performed by the same company in 2013, also in Paris.
+The Spider’s House was given a work in progress reading at The Pearse Centre in Dublin to invited theatre professionals in 2016.
+My fourth play, Ob Gob, was given a work in progress reading to invited professionals at The Abbey Theatre’s Peacock stage in 2017.

 Four of my poems, The Old Train, Amber, The Sylph, and A Plate of Holes have been hauntingly set to music by contemporary classical composer Judith Ring.
 See www.judithring.com/purchase.